MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/kill-tool.md

 <span id="_______PID______"></span><span id="_______pid______"></span> *PID*
 Specifies the process identifier (PID) of the task to be terminated.

-To find the PID for a task, use TaskList in Microsoft Windows XP and later or [TList](tlist.md) in Windows 2000.
+To find the PID for a task, use TaskList.

 <span id="_______Pattern_"></span><span id="_______pattern_"></span><span id="_______PATTERN_"></span> <em>Pattern</em>**\***
 Specifies all or part of the name of a task or window.
 The Kill tool terminates all processes whose process names or window names match the pattern.
 The asterisk is required.